kubernetes-sigs/gateway-api/docs-src/spec.md

 <td>
 <em>(Optional)</em>
 <p>ExtensionRef is an optional, implementation-specific extension to the
 &ldquo;match&rdquo; behavior.
-The resource may be &ldquo;configmap&rdquo; (use the empty string for the group) or an implementation-defined resource (for example, resource &ldquo;myroutematchers&rdquo; in group &ldquo;networking.acme.io&rdquo;).
-Omitting or specifying the empty string for both the resource and group indicates that the resource is &ldquo;configmaps&rdquo;.</p>
-<p>If the referent cannot be found, the route must be dropped
+For example, resource &ldquo;myudproutematcher&rdquo; in group &ldquo;networking.acme.io&rdquo;.
+If the referent cannot be found, the rule is not included in the route.
-from the Gateway.
 The controller should raise the &ldquo;ResolvedRefs&rdquo;
-condition on the Gateway with the &ldquo;DroppedRoutes&rdquo; reason.
+condition on the Gateway with the &ldquo;DegradedRoutes&rdquo; reason.
 The gateway status for this route should be updated with a condition that describes the error more specifically.</p>
 <p>Support: custom</p>
 </td>
 </tr>